coleenquadros/configuration/README.md

 The Secret will contain the following fields:
 - `aws_access_key_id` - The access key ID.
 - `aws_secret_access_key` - The secret access key.

+In addition, any additional key-value pairs defined under `variables` will be added to the Secret.

 ### Manage Slack User groups via App-Interface